Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 He needed Deathworlders.
 And there were none.

 He put his pen down at a chime from his wall console.
 He knew what it would be.
-“Yes?”
+"Yes?"

-*“Another distress call, Fleetmaster.”*
+*"Another distress call, Fleetmaster."*

-“Set course and go to warp.”
+"Set course and go to warp."
 Ectryrr rose to his feet with a groan, and left his unfinished journal entry on the desk.

 Time to be useless again.